Cinnamon-Sugar Pumpkin Blondies — Soft pumpkin bars, cinnamon-sugary snickerdoodles, and buttery blondies rolled into one! Super good!!

-This is the dessert trifecta jackpot.
-Three favorites in one.
+This recipe for pumpkin blondies is the dessert trifecta jackpot.
+It tastes like three favorites in one.
 Soft pumpkin bars, cinnamon-sugary snickerdoodles, and buttery blondies rolled into one easy recipe.

 The bars are super soft, moist, and full of robust pumpkin flavor.
 The cinnamon-sugar topping lends an awesome texture contrast to the density the pumpkin creates.

 And make no mistake, they’re dense like blondies should be, rather than cakey or light.
 They’re for those of us who relish a thick, fudgy texture.
 I could see where some people would want to add baking powder or soda for some lift, but I prefer them without.

 I modeled them after my Soft Pumpkin Chocolate Chip Bars.
 It’s an easy, no-mixer, one-bowl recipe that takes just minutes to whisk together.
 Melted butter, brown sugar, pumpkin puree, plenty of pumpkin pie spice, and cinnamon-sugar are the key ingredients.